 Students who fail to meet all requirements of a disciplinary action can be expelled by the President/Campus Director.
 The student will be notified in writing that he or she is being expelled with an explanation of reasons normally based on violation of a warning or corrective action.
-In some cases such as theft, highly inappropriate behavior, or misuse of college records or documents (includes forgery, alteration and destruction); however, the student may be expelled without a warning period.
-Expulsion/termination will be conducted during a private counseling session.
-Students will be offered the opportunity to sign a copy of the expulsion form and it will be placed into the student record.
+In some cases, such as theft, highly inappropriate behavior, or misuse of college records or documents (includes forgery, alteration and destruction); however, the student may be expelled without a warning period.
+Expulsion/termination will be conducted during a private counseling session or, under certain circumstances, expulsion forms will be emailed and the expulsion will take place over the phone.
+Students will be offered the opportunity to sign a copy of the expulsion form and return it to the college to be placed into the students' academic record.
 The student will also be given a copy of the form.
 Students may appeal using the procedures below.